Ceylo/Metal-Blend-Pipelines/README.md

 Purple is window composition from macOS's WindowServer process.
 Orange is the work for a frame, and green the work for another frame.
 The key part is that we see the vertex function for two frames being executed at the very beginning.
 Once geometry for the orange frame is done, fragment function starts, then same for the green frame.
 This means that we start generating both frames almost at the same time, but the orange frame will be ready for display in a much shorter delay than the green frame.
 This can become even worse when Core Animation decides that it should add a 3rd frame in the pipeline to do triple-buffering.

 So I decided to add synchronization so that the driver properly finishes one command buffer before starting the next one.
-And this gave a stable framerate for a minor cost in fps.
+And this gave a stable framerate for a minor cost in fps (or actually an improvement in the case of the monolithic compute kernel).
 <img width="914" alt="image" src="https://github.com/Ceylo/Metal-Blend-Pipelines/assets/451334/623ba6df-256f-44a5-ab99-5a7ed8f4db06">
 <div align="center">
   <img width="238" alt="image" src="https://github.com/Ceylo/Metal-Blend-Pipelines/assets/451334/bf072dca-16ac-4aff-8629-14e09d8206fc">